Mihir-M112/Student-Performance-Analysis/README.md

 This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

-- **Fast API Creation**:
+- **Web Work**:
-  The entire project is shown by using FAST API for Web Work.
+  The entire project is shown by using HTML, CSS & FAST API for Web Work.

 ### How to use this project?

 1. Download the whole project in you system or you can also clone it.
-2. Make a virtual environment uisng teh command:
+2. Make a virtual environment uisng the command:
     `python -m venv venv`
 3. Activate the virtual environments:
     `.\venv\Scripts\activate`
 4. Run the requirements.txt file in venv:
     `pip install -r requirements.txt`
 5. Run the below command:
     `uvicorn app.main:app --reload`